John Alexander (councillor): Career

-First term (2017-2022)
+First term (2017–2022)

 He held this post until his appointment as Leader of Dundee City Council in May 2017.
+Alexander was appointed Chairman of the Scottish Cities Alliance in September 2017 and has held the position since.
 Alexander announced his intention to stand for re-election as leader of Dundee City Council and was confirmed as a candidate on 11 March 2022.

-Second term (2022-present)
+Second term (2022–2024)

 Alexander was subsequently re-elected in the Strathmartine ward, winning the most votes in the first preference and getting elected at the first stage.
 With the SNP winning a majority, Alexander secured a second term as leader of Dundee City Council after an election on 23 May 2022.

+Alexander supported the development of the National Strategy for Economic Transformation (NSET) as a member of the Advisory Council for Economic Transformation.
+The strategy sets out the priorities for Scotland’s economy as well as the actions needed to maximise the opportunities of the next decade to achieve our vision of a wellbeing economy.

+Resignation

+On 9 July 2024, Alexander announced his intention to resign as leader of Dundee City Council and as a councillor at the end of August, triggering a by-election and a leadership election for the Dundee SNP group.

 Awards & Acknowledgment

 Alexander won the 'SNP Councillor of the Year' category at the inaugural SNP Independence Magazine Awards 2018.

 At The Herald Scottish Politician of the Year Awards 2018, Alexander won the 'Local Politician of the Year' category.

 In November 2019, Alexander was named 'Leader of the Year' by Local Government Information Unit, an influential think tank, at its annual Councillor Awards.

 At The Herald Scottish Politician of the Year Awards 2022, Alexander was nominated for the 'Local Politician of the Year' category.

+In November 2023, John Alexander was named 'Leader of the Year' once again, by the influential think tank Local Government Information Unit, making him the only council leader to have won the award twice.